 Example in Scala explained

-We can use Spark shell in order for quickly creating a spark application.
+We can use the Spark shell in order for quickly create a spark application.
 The shell can started by running the following command in spark directory:

-The following program create a DataSet from a text file, then apply a transformation (filter) and an action (collect).
+The following program creates a DataSet from a text file, then applies a transformation (filter) and an action (collect) on the DatSet.
 Note that no operation on data is done before the action is called.